Francization of Brussels: Early language laws

-By the 1870s, most municipalities were administrated in French.
+By the 1870s, most municipalities were administered in French.
 With the De Laet law in 1878, a gradual change started to occur.
 From that point forward, in the provinces of Limburg, Antwerp, West Flanders and East Flanders, and in the arrondissement of Leuven, all public communication was given in Dutch or in both languages.
 For the arrondissement of Brussels, documents could be requested in Dutch.
 Nonetheless, by 1900 most large Flemish cities, cities along the language border, and the municipalities of the Brussels metropolitan area were still administered in French.

 In 1921, the territoriality principle was recognized, which solidified the outline of the Belgian language border.
 The Flemings hoped that such a language border would help to curb the influx of French in Flanders.
 Belgium became divided into three language areas: a monolingual Dutch-speaking area in the north (Flanders), a monolingual French-speaking area in the south (Wallonia), and a bilingual area (Brussels), even though the majority of Brussels residents spoke primarily Dutch.
 The municipalities in the Brussels metropolitan region, the bilingual region of Belgium, could freely choose either language to be used in administrative purposes.
 The town government of Sint-Stevens-Woluwe, which lies in present-day Flemish Brabant, was the only one to opt for Dutch over French.